 Myofascial Release in Dorset

-Myofascial Release at Freedom Within, Myofascial Therapy for chronic pain conditions.
+Myofascial Release at Freedom Within, Myofascial Therapy for chronic pain, trauma, anxiety and other stress related conditions.

 What is fascia?